Main content start

 Instrumentalists should submit one work, a term that can apply to multiple movements from the same sonata, multiple movements of the same partita or suite, or a group of similar titled pieces by the same composer that are normally performed as a set.
 The group must not exceed ten minutes.

-• Live auditions: Saturday, March 1, Campbell Recital Hall
+• Live auditions: Saturday, April 11, Campbell Recital Hall.

-Time slots for creating a performance video have been reserved in Braun Rehearsal Hall February 2, 3, 4, 6, and 7.
-Sign up for a slot using the BRH recording schedule.
+• Time slots for creating a performance video have been reserved in Braun Rehearsal Hall March 10, 11, and 12.
+To choose a time, go to the video signup sheet.

-Guidelines for creating a good video can be found on the video creation guidelines page.
-Students submitting in multiple areas should submit one form per area.
+• Guidelines for creating a good video can be found on the Video Guidelines page

 Apply as a solo instrumentalist (other than piano)